alexachks/atlas-app/README.md

 ## Getting Started

 1. Clone the repo
-2. Open `To do App.xcodeproj` in Xcode
+2. Open `atlas.xcodeproj` in Xcode
 3. Configure Supabase credentials (see `.mcp.json.example`)
 4. Build and run